-Students complete an end-of-term course feedback survey for each nursing course.
+Students complete an end of term course feedback survey for each nursing course.
 Clinical agencies, teaching methodology and effectiveness are also evaluated.
 We utilize a third-party system called eXplorance Blue.
-More information can be found: Blue Course Evaluations: SLU.
+More information about Blue Course Evaluations can be found on SLU's website.
 Please email questions or issues to courseeval@slu.edu for assistance.